casact/chainladder-python/README.md

   - Mack Chain Ladder Functionality

 ## Installation
+To install using pip:
+`pip install chainladder`

-Package is coming soon to Pypi and Anaconda...
+Package is coming soon to Anaconda...

 ## Documentation
 Please refer to the [Documentation](http://chainladder-python.readthedocs.io/) for source code documentation